aws-samples/amazon-sagemaker-studio-secure-data-science-workshop/README.md

 - A team Git repository hosted by [AWS CodeCommit](https://aws.amazon.com/codecommit/)
 - Team-specific encryption keys managed by [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/)
 - Dedicated [AWS Identity & Access Management (IAM)](https://aws.amazon.com/iam/) roles for team resources
-- A team-specific product portfolio so team members can provision resources for themselves

 To use the environment, a data science team members can assume the *Data Science Administrator* role or the *Data Scientist User* role.
 Once they have assumed a Data Science Administrator role users can provision resources within the data science environment.